 - Votes are counted;

 - Election Committee reports the result to NomCom chair;

 - NomCom chair announces the result.

-A representative of the NomCom, and members of the Election Committee present during the AGMM, in addition to not more than four (4) volunteers from the other RIRs present, shall count the paper votes.
+A representative of the NomCom, and members of the Election Committee present during the AGMM, in addition to not more than four (4) volunteers from Resource Members or other RIRs present, shall count the votes.

-In the event of a tie for an open seat, voting for that seat will be repeated, only by paper ballot and ignoring any e-voting results, until there is a winner.
+In the event of a tie for an open seat, voting for that seat will be repeated until there is a winner.

-For each seat, the candidate who receives the most votes shall be the winner.
+For each seat, the candidate who receives the most votes shall be declared elected.

 Disputes shall be resolved in terms of Article 10.2 of the Bylaws.

 The Chair of the NomCom will announce the election results, including the number of electronic votes and paper ballot votes for each candidate.

 The election results shall be simultaneously published on the AFRINIC website.